AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXSequenceOfCAEXObjects_1/Item.md

 CAEXSequenceOfCAEXObjects&lt;T>.Item Property (String)
 ======================================================
-AutomationML 2.1 APIGets the first CAEX object with this name from the sequence of elements.
+Gets the first CAEX object with this name from the sequence of elements.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)